Super Mario Bros. (film): Legacy

+Mario creator Shigeru Miyamoto said: "[In] the end, it was a very fun project that they put a lot of effort into [...]
+The one thing that I still have some regrets about is that the movie may have tried to get a little too close to what the Mario Bros. video games were.
+And in that sense, it became a movie that was about a video game, rather than being an entertaining movie in and of itself."
+Aaron Horvath, co-director of 2023's The Super Mario Bros.
+Movie, felt the film differentiated from what he had hoped for in an adaptation of the games growing up, although he conceded to retrospectively enjoying it.
+Seth Rogen, who voiced Donkey Kong in the film, called Super Mario Bros. one of the worst films ever made and what "made me realize that movies, like, could be bad.
+That never occurred to me until that moment."

 Cultural impact

-Ryan Hoss, a longtime fan of the film, launched the fansite Super Mario Bros.: The Movie Archive in 2007, saying to Playboy for the film's 25th anniversary that "I had this collection, and the Internet was growing in terms of fansites during that era, the late '90s, and I always knew the Mario Bros. movie was misunderstood and a sore spot in people's minds—at least, the way it was being portrayed on the Internet, the 'worst movie ever' kind of deal."
+Ryan Hoss, a longtime fan of the film, launched the fansite Super Mario Bros.: The Movie Archive, explaining to Playboy for the film's 25th anniversary, "I had this collection, and the Internet was growing in terms of fansites during that era, the late '90s, and I always knew the Mario Bros. movie was misunderstood and a sore spot in people's minds—at least, the way it was being portrayed on the Internet, the 'worst movie ever' kind of deal."
 He characterized the site: "It's a way to celebrate the film itself and showcase the work of all the people who had a part in it—warts and all, good and bad."

 In 2010 Steven Applebaum joined the site as editor-in-chief to help collect production materials and organize interviews.
 He said, "Most of the [cast and crew] were very happy about it because, at the time, it was a very revolutionary movie [...]
 They were introducing a lot of great special effects that hadn't been done before, and they had these really talented actors, and it was a project they were proud to work on. [...]
 Giving them a chance to talk about everything they did, it really helped them to share what they contributed and what they felt was important to the industry."
 The film returned to theaters through fan efforts in 2012, and in 2013 for the 20th anniversary.
 The Nintendo Power 20th anniversary retrospective issue states that the fact that the film was made—regardless of quality—shows how much the game series had impacted popular culture.

 Themes

-Thomas Leitch has written that Super Mario Bros. is an example of postliterary adaptation and that it "drops facetious references" to The Wizard of Oz, Star Wars, and Doctor Zhivago.
+Thomas Leitch has written that Super Mario Bros. is an example of post-literary adaptation and that it "drops facetious references" to The Wizard of Oz, Star Wars, and Doctor Zhivago.
 Stephen Hunter of The Baltimore Sun compared the Goombas to the winged monkeys of The Wizard of Oz, suggesting they similarly evoke a "mix of pity and terror".
-The phrase "Trust the Fungus" from the film has been compared to "May the Force be with you" from Star Wars.
+The phrase "Trust the Fungus" has been compared to "May the Force be with you" from Star Wars.